apaar97/upchaar-web/README.md

     * Includes a provision for emergency requests wherein the user can bypass the system and avail services in critical situations.
     * Builds more trust among patients about the hospital and would also encourage patients to get timely follow-up visits done to improve their health status.

 * Link to UPCHAAR app codebase - https://github.com/jatin270/Upchaar
+* Contributors - Apaar Gupta, Kaushal Rai, Anchal Garg, Jatin Bansal, Bhavya Gupta, Raghav Kapoor